 • Results sent via e-mail in PDF format within 7 working days of sample receipt (extra day for crypto) unless stated otherwise

 • Footnotes and advise shall be given.
-If treatment is clearly necessary this will be advised, otherwise you must contact your veterinary surgeon for interpretation as treatment may or may not be indicated based on the results and the whole clinical picture.
+You must contact your veterinary surgeon for interpretation as treatment may or may not be indicated based on the results and the whole clinical picture.

 Cryptosporidium, individual and sequenced testing available - Click here